-To prepare the lemon syrup: While the cake is baking, put the sugar, lemon juice, lemon zest and the 80 ml of water in a small saucepan, and heat over medium (to low) temperature until the mixture has a watery consistency (2-3 minutes).
+To make the lemon syrup: While the cake is baking, put the sugar, lemon juice, lemon zest and the 80 ml of water in a small saucepan, and heat over medium (to low) temperature until the mixture has a watery consistency (2-3 minutes).
 Raise the heat and boil until it has reduced in half and has a thin syrup consistency.

 When the hot cake comes out of the oven pour the syrup all over the top.
 Leave to cool slightly and absorb the syrup (10-15 minutes), then turn it out onto a wire cooling rack to cool completely.

 To prepare the lemon icing: Mix lemon juice and icing sugar in a bowl until you get a thick smooth mixture.
 If you prefer it thicker add a little sugar, if thinner add a little water.
 When the cake is cold, spread the lemon icing over the surface allowing some to drip down the sides.
 Sprinkle with poppy seeds.

 To serve: Put on a serving plate and serve with the afternoon tea or beverages.
 Or treat yourself a slice with your morning coffee (yes, coffee and lemon cake make a great match).
 Choose equally marvellous cookies and biscuits to serve with, otherwise, the lemon cake will overtake their flavour.